Okay Temiz

 Okay Temiz (born 11 February 1939, Istanbul, Turkey) is a Turkish fusion jazz percussionist and drummer.

 Biography

-Temiz was influenced in his early years by his mother, Naciye, who was classically schooled in music.
-Temiz started playing professionally in 1955, studying at the Ankara Conservatory and at the Tophane Art Institute.
+Temiz was influenced by his mother, Naciye, who was classically trained in music.
+Temiz, who began playing professionally in 1955, studied at the Ankara Conservatory and at the Tophane Art Institute.
 After meeting Maffy Falay and Don Cherry, he settled in Sweden.
-With Cherry and bassist Johnny Dyani he toured US and Europe in 1971.
+With Cherry and bassist Johnny Dyani he toured America and Europe in 1971.
 In 1972, he founded the band Xaba with Dyani and trumpeter Mongezi Feza.

-His drums are of his own invention, and are constructed using hand-beaten copper, in the style of Turkish debuka's.
+His drums are of his own invention, and are made of hand-beaten copper, after Turkish debuka's.